 The offer of the building had been made to WEAVER on 26 February 1856, by Mr James DEAN of Macquarie Place; but by the time it was delivered to Sydney, WEAVER had been replaced as Colonial Architect, on 1 April, by Alexander DAWSON, formerly the Clerk of Works in Hobart.

 Responsible Government in N.S.W. had already claimed it's first Public Servant victim.

-And Mrs BURDEKIN's stately mansion stood on the site that is now occupied by St Stephen's Presbyterian Church.
+And Mrs BURDEKIN's stately mansion stood on the site that is now occupied by Saint Stephen's Presbyterian Church.

 Thomas worked hard.
-The whole of the prefabricated cast-iron work (manufactured in Scotland) was erected & fitted-out in about a month, although some of the ancillary office space at the rear had not yet been completed, when the first bi-cameral Legislature in Australia was officially opened on 22 May 1856 - it having only been announced 2 days prior, that the new Chamber was to become the home of the Legislative Council, & that the new Assembly would meet in the old Council Chamber.
+The whole of the prefabricated cast-iron work (manufactured in Scotland) was erected and fitted-out in about a month, although some of the ancillary office space at the rear had not yet been completed, when the first bi-cameral Legislature in Australia was officially opened on 22 May 1856 - it having only been announced two days prior, that the new Chamber was to become the home of the Legislative Council, and that the new Assembly (or Lower House) would meet in the old Council Chamber.